1tomany/symfony-project/README.md

 ```

 #### `GET /customers/{customerId}`
-This endpoint will return a specific customer identified by the `{customerId}` parameter, or a 404 Not Found error if the customer does not exist.
+This endpoint will return a specific customer identified by the `{customerId}` parameter, or an error if the customer does not exist.

 ```json
 {